p2p-today/p2p-project/docs/python/tutorial.rst

 .. note::

-    This is fairly inefficient if you plan to be writing data a lot.
-For cases where you will be reading the majority of the time, or for small networks, this is ideal.
-For larger networks where a significant portion of your time is writing values, you should wait for the chord socket to come into beta.
+    This is a fairly inefficient architecture for write intensive applications.
+For cases where the majority of access is reading, or for small networks, this is ideal.
+For larger networks where a significant portion of your operations are writing values, you should wait for the chord socket to come into beta.

 Basic Usage
 -----------